-Below is a collection of Purim lesson plans, interactive tools, and articles created by The Lookstein Center staff or contributed to the site by Jewish educators.
+Below is a collection of Purim lesson plans, tools, and articles created by The Lookstein Center staff or contributed to the site by Jewish educators.

-Purim Holiday overview
+Purim Holiday Overview

 - What: Purim is a one-day Jewish holiday.
 It celebrates Jewish deliverance from the plot of Haman the Aggagite to massacre all the Jews living in the Persian kingdom.
-Purim is preceded by the Fast of Esther (Taanit Esther) which commemorates the three-day fast Queen Esther and the nation observed before she requested help from King Ahasuerus.
+Purim is preceded by the Fast of Esther (Taanit Esther) which commemorates the three-day fast that Queen Esther and the nation observed before she requested help from King Ahasuerus.

 - Where: The story of Purim is found in Megillat Esther.